There is a lot to think about when it comes to deciding how much you want to charge for your products and services.

 10. Consider how your pricing will impact your perception

-When you’re setting your prices, keep in mind that cheap often means poor quality and expensive means high quality.
+When you’re setting your prices for products and services, keep in mind that cheap often means poor quality and expensive means high quality.
 It’s not always that simple, but it’s worth considering how you want to be perceived, because your price will impact the perceived quality you offer and the perception of your brand.

 Written by Christo Hall